ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-2.md

 * 100s - 10,000s of client nodes

 ???
-Within each datacenter, we have a mixture of clients and servers.

-It is expected that there be between three to five servers.
+Within each datacenter we recommend three to five servers depending on your risk tolerance.

-there is no limit to the number of clients, and they can easily scale into the tens of thousands
+No limit to the number of clients, and they can easily scale into the tens of thousands

 * client can run on k8s worker node and service all pods for efficiency.
 ---